golang-design/history/README.md

 related to the Go runtime.
 Austin was an intern at Google who worked on the Go project in the early days while pursuing a Ph.
-D. Later, he joined the Go team after his academic career and work together with Rick Hudson for the Go's concurrent GC and the current Go linker.
+D. Later, he joined the Go team after his academic career and work together with Rick for the Go's concurrent GC.
+He also the worked on the current preemptive scheduler and linker.
 Now, he is leading the Compiler/Runtime team for Go.
 Keith and David together focus on the Go's compiler backend, notably the current SSA backend.
-Michael is a recent new comer to the Go team, his work mainly in the runtime memory system such as memory allocator and runtime metrics.
+Michael is a recent new comer to the Go team, his work mainly in the runtime memory system such as the refactoring of memory allocator and runtime metrics.

 - Dmitry Vyukov (Дмитрий Вьюков).
 [Website](http://www.1024cores.net/), [GitHub](https://github.com/dvyukov), [Twitter](https://twitter.com/dvyukov)
   + [talk/dmitry2014](https://www.youtube.com/watch?v=QEhpLb0UCfE) Writing a functional, reliable and fast web application in Go.
 Sep 25, 2014.